 SMU Libraries is committed to support faculty in their research and teaching activities and to provide services that enhance their productivity.

-The research librarians can also collaborate with you to integrate subject-specific workshops and seminars that cover resources relevant to your course, as well as involvement in various classroom project.
+The Research Librarians can also collaborate with you to conduct course-integrated workshops and seminars that cover resources relevant to your classes , as well as assisting students to scope their projects and assignments and equip them with critical thinking skills in the selection of resources. .

-As for your research output, the Library can help you manage, promote and collect metrics, by:
+As for your research output, the Libraries can help you manage, promote and collect metrics, by:

-- Getting a monthly report of downloads from InK with a personal author dashboard showing the countries and institutions the downloads come from
+- Disseminating a monthly report of downloads from InK with a personal author dashboard showing the countries and institutions of the downloads.

 - Setting up a unique page that pulls together your research outputs and personalise its organisation in Faculty Gallery